thepratham/stdsnake/README.md

 This basic and popuar game has very less requirements.

-You basically need python3 installed on your machine with two python packages i.e. random and curses
+You basically need python3 installed on your machine with two python packages i.e. random and curses.

-Incase you need to install curses -
+In case you need to install curses -

 * __Note -__ For Unix Environments, ```curses``` is already available in Python Standard Library.
 No need to install anything.